Skip to main content

 • Model: Choose from the list of available models for the given provider.
 Models differ in capabilities, supported parameters, and cost structure.

-• API Key: Enter your provider’s API key here when using OpenAI or Anthropic.
+• API Key: Enter your provider’s API key when the selected provider or model requires one.
 FlutterFlow securely stores this key within the deployed cloud function to ensure it remains hidden from end-users and network requests.
-If you're using Google, you won't see the API Key field, as authentication is managed through Vertex AI in your Firebase project.

 Request Options

-• Text: Allows users to send text-based messages.
+• Text: Allows users to send written messages, questions, or prompts.

-• Video: (Google Agent only) Allows users to send short video clips to analyze.
+• Video (Google Agent only): Allows users to submit video files, enabling the AI to analyze visual elements.

 Selecting multiple input types makes it easier for users to clearly communicate what they need.
-Instead of relying only on text descriptions, users can combine inputs—for example, uploading an image along with text to better illustrate their queries and help the agent provide more accurate responses.
+Instead of relying only on text descriptions, users can combine inputs.
+For instance, in an AI Stylist agent, enabling both Text and Image allows users to either describe their outfits in words or upload clothing photos for personalized analysis.

 Response Options